Prions Contaminating Food, Water Supplies

 Unfortunately, most of this infectious waste is recycled as fertilizer on farms, ranches, gardens, parks, golf courses and school grounds where the prions and other pathogens can kill again.
 The wastewater also is being reclaimed and reused.
 It’s contaminating food and water supplies with deadly prions now.
 It’s been going on for years.

 Scientists first reported CWD in the U.S. and then Canada.
 Both nations tried to blame the problem on captive deer that escaped into the wild.
 Then the disease emerged in reindeer in Finland and Norway.
 I don’t think a captive deer in North America escaped and swam the Atlantic to infect Scandinavian wildlife.
 These nations, however, dump most of their sewage on land where it exposes wildlife to human neurological disease.
 These nations have fairly high rates of Alzheimer’s disease.
-In the same region, it appears that pilot whales in the Baltic Sea also are contracting prion disease.
+In the same region, it appears that pilot whales in the Baltic Sea also are contracting prion disease from humans.
 The same is likely happening to all marine mammals and land mammals.
 Sewage is contaminating, land, sea and our air.

 In deer, elk and reindeer, prion disease is called chronic wasting disease.
 Sure, they can transmit it back and forth to each other.
 They also can transmit it back to humans via their meat and other byproducts.
 Infected wildlife also can infect soil, surface water runoff and groundwater.
 The same cycle of life applies to livestock.